Skip to main content

 What is a legal separation?

-Maryland does not recognize a “legal separation.”
-At the time of the divorce hearing, whether or not a couple is separated is a question of fact.
-The parties must live separate and apart without sexual relations with each other to be considered “separated.”
+Maryland does not recognize “legal separation.”
+At the time of the divorce hearing, the parties must live separate and apart without sexual relations with each other to be considered “separated.”
+Separate and apart can still be achieved even if you reside under the same roof or location.

 Is a no-fault divorce possible?

-Yes, based on either a one-year separation or mutual agreement.
+Yes, based on either a sixth month separation or mutual agreement.

 What evidence is needed to prove adultery?

 Adultery can be proved by circumstantial evidence.
-If the adulterer refuses to answer questions relating to the adultery by invoking his 5th Amendment right against self- incrimination, the court may draw an adverse inference of adultery in the domestic case.
+If the adulterer refuses to answer questions relating to the adultery by invoking his or her 5th Amendment right against self-incrimination, the court may draw an adverse inference of adultery.
 Circumstantial evidence can also include evidence that the adulterer and paramour were inclined to commit adultery and were together at a time and place and under circumstances which provided them an opportunity to engage in sexual intercourse.

 What acts constitute abandonment or desertion?

-“Abandonment” and “desertion” are synonymous.
-When one party, without just cause, moves out of the residence of the parties with the intent to end the marriage, and basically “disappears” by not upholding any of his or her responsibilities.
+“Abandonment” and “desertion” are synonymous and refer to one party, without just cause, moving out of the residence of the parties with the intent to end the marriage, and basically disappearing by not upholding any of his or her responsibilities.

 What is constructive abandonment?

-When one spouse’s conduct is such that they force the other spouse to leave the shared residence, because their behavior is such that it threatens the physical safety, physical health, or self-respect of the other spouse and/or minor children, and continuation of the marriage is impossible.
+When one spouse’s conduct is such that they force the other spouse to leave the shared residence, because their behavior threatens the physical safety, physical health, or self-respect of the other spouse and/or minor children, and continuation of the marriage is impossible.

 Is one act of violence grounds for divorce?